bbauska/meta-react-basics/README.md

 }
 ```

-<b>Step 4:</b> Finally, you saved your changes and viewed the app in the
+<p><b>Step 4:</b> Finally, you saved your changes and viewed the app in the
 browser.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 14 of module 1 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>14.
 The React project structure</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-As you might already be aware, it's important to organize or structure
+<p>As you might already be aware, it's important to organize or structure
-your React components so that they're easy to access.
+your React components so that they're easy to access.</p>

-But what does the structure look like?
+<p>But what does the structure look like?</p>

-What files and folders are found within a typical React application?
+<p>What files and folders are found within a typical React application?</p>

-The React project structure is the focus of this section (14).
+<p>The React project structure is the focus of this section (14).</p>

-By the time you reach the end of this section (14), you have learned how
+<p>By the time you reach the end of this section (14), you have learned how
 to explain the default folder structure of a React project, outline the
 benefits of the folder structure, customize the folder structure to hold
 components and assets, and explain the benefits of planning folder use
-for app development.
+for app development.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s14-a. default files and folders (54) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->